 Fibertex Personal Care generated revenue on a par with 2023.
 However, full-year EBITDA dropped substantially, mainly driven by lower margins in the Asian market because of strong competition in the region, but also by one-off costs related to operational changes in Malaysia.
-Nevertheless, a strong performance in both Europe and the USA caused EBITDA to grow in Q4 2024 and to outperform the most recent auidance.
+Nevertheless, a strong performance in both Europe and the USA caused EBITDA to grow in Q4 2024 and to outperform the most recent quidance.

 Fibertex Nonwovens reported revenue up 4% year on year, in line with expectations.
-The US operations in Greenville remained a drag on earnings due to a still outstanding full phase-in of the new production capacity, coupled with a persistent imbalance between costs and selling driven by lowerprices.
-Full-year EBITDA was up bymarket because15% year on year, which was nevertheless just below the most recent guidance.in Malaysia.Events after the
+The US operations in Greenville remained a drag on earnings due to a still outstanding full phase-in of the new production capacity, coupled with a persistent imbalance between costs and selling prices.
+Full-year EBITDA was up by 15% year on year, which was nevertheless just below the most recent quidance.